Some smaller hedge funds outshine their bigger rivals

 Numbers from Marcato Capital Management and others seem to be underscoring those findings.

-Some of McGuire’s fuel has surely come from the firm’s biggest position: Corrections Corp of America (CXW.N), whose stock price has climbed 53 percent since January.
+Some of McGuire’s fuel has surely come from the firm’s biggest position: Corrections Corp. of America, which has climbed 53 percent since January.

 By comparison, McGuire’s former employer, Pershing Square Capital Management, is looking less dynamic with only a 3.3 percent gain for the first six months of the year.